BernardoAguayoOrtega/BernardoAguayoOrtega/README.md

 # Welcome！<img src="https://user-images.githubusercontent.com/5679180/79618120-0daffb80-80be-11ea-819e-d2b0fa904d07.gif" width="100px">

-𝗜'𝗺 [Bernardo](https://github.com/BernardoAguayoOrtega)！Senior Software Engineer | React, Next.js, JavaScript, TypeScript, Node.js Specialist
+𝗜'𝗺 [Bernardo](https://github.com/BernardoAguayoOrtega)！Senior Software Engineer | React, Next.js, JavaScript, TypeScript, Node.js Specialist | AI & LLM Developer

-Passionate Software Engineer

-With over 6 years of experience in SaaS development, I specialize in delivering scalable and high-performance applications used by thousands worldwide.
-My expertise lies in modern web technologies like **React**, **Next.js**, **JavaScript**, **TypeScript**, and **Node.js**, where I consistently provide high-quality solutions that drive business growth.
-I'm currently expanding my skills into **artificial intelligence**, focusing on **LLM models** for high-quality code generation through prompt engineering and human-in-the-loop processes, developing **AI agents** for software developer tasks, and creating robust architectures for web and mobile applications with continuous flow development and integrated testing.
+Passionate Software Engineer with over 6 years of experience in SaaS development, I specialize in delivering scalable and high-performance applications used by thousands worldwide.
+My expertise lies in modern web technologies like React, Next.js, JavaScript, TypeScript, and Node.js, where I consistently provide high-quality solutions that drive business growth.

+I'm currently expanding my skills into artificial intelligence, focusing on LLM models for high-quality code generation through prompt engineering and human-in-the-loop processes, developing AI agents for software developer tasks, and creating robust architectures for web and mobile applications with continuous flow development and integrated testing.

 <h2 align="center">About me</h2>

 - :octocat: Software Engineer Frontend Team at [Zero Copy Labs](https://www.zerocopylabs.com/)
-- 🔭 I’m currently studying specialization courses in machine learning and deep learning at [Colegio Bourbaki](http://colegio-bourbaki.com/).
+- 🔭 I completed [Platzi Master](https://platzi.com/blog/que-es-platzi-master/) and I'm currently specializing in Applied Machine Learning and Applied Deep Learning at [Colegio de Matemáticas Bourbaki](https://www.colegio-bourbaki.com/).
+- 🌱 I'm currently learning in depth and specializing in mathematical foundations of AI/ML at Colegio Bourbaki.
+- 🤖 I'm developing AI agents and working with LLM models for code generation.
-- 👯 I’m looking to collaborate on any fun app, if you have an idea contact me.
+- 👯 I'm looking to collaborate on any fun app or AI project, if you have an idea contact me.
-- 🤔 I’m looking for help with understand more depthly next.js.
+- 🤔 I'm looking for help with understanding more deeply next.js and advanced mathematical concepts in AI architectures.
-- 💬 Ask me about how to train or something about react, it will a pleasure for me help you.
+- 💬 Ask me about React, AI agents, LLMs, or the mathematical foundations of Machine Learning - it will be a pleasure for me to help you.
 - 📫 How to reach me: bernardo.aguayo.ortega@gmail.com
 - 😄 Pronouns: Bernie.